SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Medical Properties Trust, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 28, 2023 – (NYSE: MPW)

 NEW YORK, Oct.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Medical Properties Trust, Inc.
+16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Medical Properties Trust, Inc..

 Shareholders who purchased shares of MPW during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.